pwaterz/gdax-trader/README.md

 # GDAX market indexer
-This program is designed to read data from GDAX's streaming api and index the snap shots into elastic search.
+This program is designed to read data from GDAX's streaming api and index the order book and ticker data into elastic search.

 ## Build
 Install golang